Re-evaluation counseling: Organization

-RC does not publish membership figures or comment on estimates.
-On one occasion, Jackins claimed that more than a million had attended RC "Fundamentals" classes.

 Re-evaluation Counseling encourages its members to play an active role in public life and has set up groups to promote its ideas, which it calls "naturalized" groups.
 The main groups promoting RC methods are United to End Racism" (UER), formed in 2000, and Sustaining All Life, formed in 2015.
 UER is part of RC and shares its HQ in Shoreline.
-It participated in the 2001 Durban World Conference against Racism, the 2006 Caracas World Social Forum and the 2006 Vancouver World Peace Forum.
-Sustaining All Life participated in the United Nations Climate Change Conference (Conference of the Parties or COPs) every year since the 2015 COP in Paris.
-The COPs were in Marrakech, Morocco (COP22 in 2016); Bonn, Germany (COP23 in 2017); Katowice, Poland (COP24 in 2018); and Madrid, Spain (COP25 in 2019).
-Other organisations that are independent of RC are led by RC community members and draw to some extent on RC concepts.
-An example is the National Coalition Building Institute whose Founder-Executive Director, Cherie R. Brown, is a member of RC and active in UER.

 The Re-evaluation Foundation aims "To provide opportunities for people to participate in Re-evaluation counseling who otherwise could not afford to participate."
-Founded in 1972, it supports projects based on the theory and practice of Re-evaluation Counseling that apply "bold, thoughtful action to freeing human beings from the distresses associated with past hurtful, unjust experiences."
+It was founded in 1972.
 Its president is Michael Markovits, a former vice-president of IBM.
 Its assets at the end of 2006 were approximately $1M.
-"The Foundation considers grant requests only from members of the Re-evaluation Counseling Communities who are seeking financial assistance that will further the dissemination of the theory and practice of RC."
-In 2007, the foundation made grants to several organizations initiated by Re-evaluation Counseling, including "People-of-Color Leadership Development, Global Initiatives, Young People Leadership Development/Family Counseling Work, Elimination of Racism, and Mental Health."
+In 2007, the foundation made grants to several organizations initiated by Re-evaluation Counseling.

-Criticism
+United to End Racism

+United to End Racism (UER) is a program made out of members of Re-evaluation Counseling (RC), which publicly states that its aim is to eliminate racism "on an individual basis" using Re-evaluation counseling, a practice invented by Harvey Jackins.
+UER was founded by RC on 28 November 2000.

+United to End Racism is one of a number of non-profit organizations that represent RC in public forums.
+Harvey Jackins, founder of the RC movement, encouraged members of RC to create such organizations to spread RC ideas and objectives along lines decided by the RC leadership; previous well known examples of this tactic include Nuclear Freeze campaigns in the 1980s and the US-based National Coalition Building Institute, founded by RC'er Cherie Brown.
+Jackins' son, Tim Jackins, the current world leader of RC, is also the de facto leader of UER.
+The organisation appears solely to exist to service activist conferences as an invited body, and only sporadically carries out other activities.
+It has no separate membership from RC and is managed from Personal Counselors, Inc (recently renamed "Re-evaluation Counseling Community Resources, Inc"), the office of RC in Seattle.
+Officers of UER are members of Re-evaluation Counseling and UER policies are determined by the RC leadership.